koenig741/EIA_download_parse/README.md

-## EIA_download_parse, a work in progress
+## EIA_bulk_download_parse, a work in progress

-EIA provides bulk data downloads however they are not ready to use.
+The U.S. Energy Information Adminstration (EIA) provides bulk data downloads however they are not ready to use.
 The following Python code downloads and then parses each file into a metadata csv and data.csv which includes only the series_id, YYYYMMDD and value.

 A few of the notable features related to this work:
-- The source text files contain many json files.
+- The EIA source text files contain many json files.
 Each line is a complete fully formed json file.
-- The json files contain a data key which is a list of data
+- The json files contain a 'data' key which is a list of the historical data
-- I chose to create seperate files for the meta and the data to be friendly for imported to a relational database.
+- I chose to create seperate files for the meta and the data thinking that the data would be smaller and more friendly to use in a relational database.